AleoNet/snarkOS/README.md

 ### 2.2b Build from Source Code

-Alternatively, you can install snarkOS by building from the source code as follows:
+Alternatively, you can install snarkOS 1.1.4 building from the source code as follows:

 ```bash
 # Download the source code